eric-cc-su/full-stack-issues/README.md

-# common-web-dev-issues
+# Full Stack Issues
-A repository of the common web dev issues and solutions that web developers often deal with.
+A guide to some of the full stack development issues I've run into.

 [original article](http://ericsu.me/tech/2016/01/25/common-web-dev-issues.html)